coyotespike/voyager-dev/README.md

 This project aims to develop a usable coding agent, which will work iteratively in collaboration with a developer.

 At the current time, BabyAgi/AutoGPT approaches are too unstable to be of very much assistance.
-However, there is every reason to develop an agent that learns from its environment, from its mistakes, and from your chat history, and develops tools as needed.
+However, there is every reason to develop an agent that learns from its environment, from its mistakes (Reflexion), and from your chat history, and develops tools as needed (Voyager).

 # Usage

-You can install this from PyPi with `pip install voyager_dev`.
+You can install this from [PyPi](https://pypi.org/project/voyager-dev/) with `pip install voyager_dev`.

 Alternatively, you can clone this repository.
 Then to install this repository as a global Python CLI tool, run `pip install -e .`